AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/robot_learning/environments.rst

 Environment Generation Pipeline
 --------------------------------------------------

-URBAN-SIM supports two distinct pipelines for scenario generation, each suited to different use cases in training and evaluation.
+UrbanVerse supports two distinct pipelines for scenario generation, each suited to different use cases in training and evaluation.

 Environments with Random Object Placement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~